Techniques for permaculture practitioners……

 Here’s how to use it…

 First, the meeting agrees to make use of ORID and to abide by the process.
 It appoints a facilitator with experience in using the method.
-The meeting agrees that the facilitator can call the meeting back to order when participants wander off-track.
+The meeting agrees that the facilitator can call the meeting back to order when participants take the discussion into time wasting asides.

 The facilitator takes the group through a series of questions which lead to a decision-making stage.
-For each of the questions, a scribe writes the main points on a whiteboard.
+For each of the questions, a scribe writes the main points on a blackboard.

 The strategic questions